GustavoWidman/the-honored-solver/README.md

 ### blind solvers

-blind solvers never call `/get_map`. instead, they operate in two distinct phases:
+blind solvers never call `/get_map`. instead, they operate in four distinct steps:

+**known constraints:**
+- map is always 29×29 with a 1-tile thick wall around the perimeter
+- robot always spawns at position (1, 1) in maze coordinates, mapped to (0, 0) in our unbounded coordinate system
+- target is always at the center of the maze

-**phase 1: exploration**
+**step 1: full maze exploration**
 1. subscribe to the `/culling_games/robot_sensors` topic to receive 8-directional sensor data
 2. use an unbounded coordinate system (signed integers) that grows infinitely as new areas are explored
 3. build a sparse hashmap-based representation of discovered cells
-4. apply exploration strategies to navigate until the target is spotted
+4. apply exploration strategies to **fully map the entire maze**

-**phase 2: optimal execution**
+5. exploration continues even after spotting the target, until the exploration algorithm completes
+6. robot **never reaches the target** during this phase

+**step 2: reset robot state**
+1. reset the robot position to origin without changing the discovered map
+2. the fully explored maze map is retained

+**step 3: optimal path planning**
 1. convert the discovered unbounded maze to a bounded representation
 2. use a pathfinding algorithm to compute the optimal path to the target

-3. reset the maze environment and robot position
+**step 4: execute optimal path**
-4. execute the optimal path
+1. execute the computed optimal path
+2. robot reaches the target

 the sensors detect:
 - `blocked`: wall or obstacle
 - `free`: empty walkable space
 - `target`: goal position

-this two-phase approach allows blind solvers to benefit from both exploration strategies (for discovery) and pathfinding algorithms (for optimal execution), resulting in more efficient solutions than pure exploration alone.
+this approach ensures complete maze knowledge before pathfinding, allowing for globally optimal solutions while still maintaining the "blind" constraint of not calling `/get_map`.

 ## algorithms